From the root of the project, run:

 sasjs deploy command to create all the necessary folders, jobs & services (and streamed web apps) in the folder specified in the

 appLoc property of the target config.
-This approach can only be used by SAS Viya.

 SAS Build Program¶